 If I develop HFS, what can be done?

-The first and most important step is to notify your doctor right away if you notice any numbness, tingling, redness, peeling, swelling, or pain.
-Your doctor may stop the chemotherapy for a short period to allow the skin to heal, but in many cases, reducing the dose is enough to allow the skin to heal.
-Dose reduction or a break from therapy is the only thing proven to heal HFS, but some other strategies can help you deal with the discomfort or help HFS to heal faster.
+The first and most important step is to tell your care team right away if you notice any numbness, tingling, redness, peeling, swelling, or pain.
+Your provider may stop the chemotherapy for a short time to allow the skin to heal, but in many cases, just reducing the dose is enough to allow the skin to heal.
+Dose reduction or a break from therapy is the only thing proven to heal HFS, but there are some things you can do that can help you deal with the discomfort or help HFS to heal faster: